survivorbat/Docker-Ansible-Symfony/README.md

 Deploying is easy since we're using Ansible, however this script is only safely usable on Ubuntu.
 You can copy the ansible/testing.dest file to ansible/testing and fill it with the IP addresses you need.
-Use the command `ansible-playbook -i ansible/testing ansible/site.yml` and the application will be deployed to the selected servers.
+Use the command `ansible-playbook -u root -i ansible/testing ansible/site.yml` and the application will be deployed to the selected servers.

 ## Acknowledgements